UFC Live: Hardy vs. Lytle: Background

 Karlos Vemola was originally scheduled to face Stephan Bonnar in this event, but Bonnar was replaced by newcomer Ronny Markes after sustaining a training injury.

 Paul Taylor was scheduled to face John Makdessi at this event, but Makdessi was forced from the bout with an injury and was replaced by Donald Cerrone.
 In early July, Taylor had pulled out of his fight due to a broken foot and was replaced by Charles Oliveira.

 Tom Lawlor was forced from his bout with Kyle Noke due to an injury during training, he was replaced by Ed Herman.

 Leonard Garcia was expected to face Alex Caceres, but was forced out of the bout with an injury and replaced by newcomer Jimy Hettes.

 UK viewers could watch the event for free on UFC TV or on Premier Sports in Great Britain.

 At the weigh ins, Chris Lytle handed Dana White a thank-you letter and informed him that he will be retiring after this bout.

 The UFC teamed up with Milwaukee's Harley-Davidson Museum, and Chris Lytle won a new 2012 Harley-Davidson Blackline motorcycle for winning the main event.

-Nate Diaz was attended this fight.
+Nate Diaz was in attendance at this event.

 Results

 Bonus awards

-Fighters were awarded $65,000 bonuses.
+The following fighters received $65,000 bonuses.